 |Day||Percentage of Contract Value|

 For ITM Put options, you need to hold deliverable shares(equal to the lot size of the contract) in your Demat Account on the day of expiry along with the applicable margins mentioned above.

 OTM (Out of the money) options are those strikes which are above the final settlement price for calls and below the final settlement price for puts.

 Policy regarding Close to Money contracts (CTM)

 Exchanges have provided an option to not exercise CTM contracts.
-We will be using this option on expiry day in case the unencumbered net-worth (explained below) of the client’s account (Cash balance + Value of Stocks in Demat account + Intrinsic value of Option Premium) is less than SPAN+Exposure margin (Exchange mandated) or 50% of contract value whichever is higher required to take a position in the Future contract of the same stock for the next expiry.
+We will be using this option on expiry day in case the unencumbered net-worth (explained below) of the client’s account (Cash balance + Intrinsic value of Option Premium) is less than SPAN+Exposure margin (Exchange mandated) or 80% of contract value whichever is higher required to take a position in the Future contract of the same stock for the next expiry.